sympodius/org-novelist/README.md

 You will be presented with a new buffer containing your whole story in one Org file.

 Additionally, you should now have two exported files in two new folders within your story's `Exports` folder.
 You can add as many output formats as you like using this system.
-Other example templates can be found at [https://github.com/sympodius/org-novelist-export-templates/](https://github.com/sympodius/org-novelist-export-templates/)
+Other examples (and some much more powerful export templates) can be found at [https://github.com/sympodius/org-novelist-export-templates/](https://github.com/sympodius/org-novelist-export-templates/)

 On the subject of keeping output files reproducible, you can also lock the title, author, author email, and date of any story.
 This is also useful if you want to publish something using a different name and email than what you set as the Org Novelist default for your stories.
 Change the export settings file to something like this: